 - Test your site on a mobile phone to ensure the buttons are easy to tap.

-Essential WordPress Plugins to Grow Your Online Store
+Best WordPress Plugins to Grow Your Online Store

 The Power of Easy Digital Downloads Pro

-Instead of hunting for a dozen different third-party tools, an EDD pass gives you instant access to a massive library of premium addon features.
+Instead of hunting for a dozen different third-party tools, an EDD pass gives you instant access to a massive library of premium features.

-With EDD Pro, you can easily add:
+You can easily add:

 - Recurring Payments: Turn one-time downloads into a steady stream of monthly revenue.